 1. Introduction

 Gear shifting is best known from driving.
 Depending on the change of road conditions, the driver or the car itself needs to shift between gears.
 When driving on a flat highway, the highest gear will give the highest speed, while when driving uphill, shifting to a lower gear may increase the speed, as it is necessary to provide enough force to the wheels: the optimal gear is not always the highest.
 Does such gear shifting exist in living organisms as well?
 Clostridium ljungdahlii contains alternatives in its genome for various redox reactions.
-These produce different ATP/acetate ratios and have been proposed to effect gear shifting (Mondeel et al., 2016).
+These produce different ATP/acetate ratios and have been proposed to affect gear shifting (Mondeel et al., 2016).